The bench press is one of the best strengthening exercises you can do.

 Pain in the back of your wrist can potentially be caused by:

-Kienböck’s disease of the lunate: occurs over a long period of time with the progressive breakdown of one of the bones in the wrist called the lunate.
-No one really knows why this occurs, but it could potentially be due to disruption to the blood supply to the bone from repetitive damage or overuse.
-The pain usually starts as mild swelling and eventually worsens to persistent pain associated with weakness in the wrist as well.
+• Kienböck’s Disease of the Lunate: It occurs over a long period of time with the progressive breakdown of one of the bones in the wrist called the lunate.
+No one really knows why this happens, but it could potentially be due to disruption to the blood supply to the bone from repetitive damage or overuse.
+The pain usually starts as mild swelling and eventually worsens to persistent pain associated with weakness in the wrist.
 It can cause diminished grip strength over time.
-Though it is rare to occur, it has been reported to occur in weightlifters.
+Though it is rare, it’s reported to occur in weightlifters.

-Ganglion cyst: Usually a bump that feels like a “squishy ball” on the knuckle side of your wrists (also known as ganglion cysts).
+• Ganglion Cyst: It’s usually a bump that feels like a “squishy ball” on the knuckle side of your wrists.
 These are really common and don’t usually cause any pain unless they get in the way of other structures in your wrists like tendons.

-What Should You Do When Your Wrists Hurts While Bench Pressing?
+What Should You Do When Your Wrists Hurt While Bench Pressing?

-There are a lot of different things you can do to help your acute, non-traumatic, wrist pain after bench pressing.
+You can do many different things to help your acute, non-traumatic wrist pain after bench pressing.

-Also, non-traumatic means that the pain is not from a direct trauma injury; ex. had the barbell fall onto your hand.
+• Non-traumatic means the pain is not from a direct trauma injury, for example, if the barbell fell onto your hand.

 Identify Whether You Have Any Loss of Sensation

-Once you start feeling pain in the wrist, make sure you: haven’t lost any sensation (loss of physical feeling) in your wrist or hand, don’t have any new weakness in the wrist (especially grip strength), and go directly to be evaluated in person if your wrist pain doesn’t follow the rule of twos (I’ll explain below).
+Once you feel pain in the wrist, ensure you haven’t lost any sensation in your wrist or hand and don’t have any new weakness in the wrist (especially grip strength).

 Use “PRICE”